foaxy/X-ray_Image_Classification/README.md

 The key problems to address in this project are as follows:

-> Manual Diagnosis Limitations: The current manual diagnosis of pneumonia from chest x-ray images is subjective, time-intensive, and can be prone to errors due to human variability.
+- **Manual Diagnosis Limitations**: The current manual diagnosis of pneumonia from chest x-ray images is subjective, time-intensive, and can be prone to errors due to human variability.

-> Scaling Diagnostic Capability: Safer Health Centre desires to scale its diagnostic capabilities by incorporating advanced technology, allowing for faster and more consistent diagnosis, especially in cases of a high patient load.
+- **Scaling Diagnostic Capability**: Safer Health Centre desires to scale its diagnostic capabilities by incorporating advanced technology, allowing for faster and more consistent diagnosis, especially in cases of a high patient load.

-> Accuracy and Reliability: The hospital aims to develop a model that can provide accurate and reliable pneumonia diagnosis, ensuring that patients receive appropriate and timely treatment.
+- **Accuracy and Reliability**: The hospital aims to develop a model that can provide accurate and reliable pneumonia diagnosis, ensuring that patients receive appropriate and timely treatment.

-> Integration with Existing Workflow: The solution should seamlessly integrate into Safer Health Centre's existing diagnostic workflow, allowing medical professionals to use the automated system as a supplementary tool for diagnosis.
+- **Integration with Existing Workflow**: The solution should seamlessly integrate into Safer Health Centre's existing diagnostic workflow, allowing medical professionals to use the automated system as a supplementary tool for diagnosis.

-> Safety and Patient Trust: Maintaining patient trust and safety is paramount.
+- **Safety and Patient Trust**: Maintaining patient trust and safety is paramount.
 The developed model must be rigorously tested and validated to ensure it aligns with international healthcare standards and provides results that medical professionals can trust.

-> Efficiency and Speed: The automated system should significantly reduce the time required for diagnosis, enabling prompt treatment decisions and potentially saving lives in critical cases.
+- **Efficiency and Speed**: The automated system should significantly reduce the time required for diagnosis, enabling prompt treatment decisions and potentially saving lives in critical cases.

 In light of these challenges, the project aims to build a deep neural network model for image classification that can accurately determine whether a pediatric patient has pneumonia based on chest x-ray images.
 This model will contribute to Safer Health Centre's mission of providing advanced, trustworthy, and efficient healthcare services while upholding the highest standards of patient care and safety